 - Pills: Although testosterone is available in oral form, it is not well absorbed and can damage the liver.

 Note that testosterone therapy is not the same as supplements that can help with promoting free testosterone.
+Neither is it the same as taking vardenafil tablets when there’s an erectile dysfunction problem (which could be due to a variety of reasons).
 T-therapy is the actual use of the hormone “testosterone” applied in one of the forms above.
 Natural supplements on the other hand do not contain testosterone but can help with the promotion of your own natural testosterone production.